v-jerkin/hooverbot/README.md

 After your code has been published, the Hoover Bot's Web site opens in your browser.
 It may take a moment for the site to "warm up" after being restarted as part of deployment.

-To make publishing easier the next time, save your deployment password.
+To make publishing easier the next time, you can save your deployment password.
 Click **Configure** in the Publish page and paste the password in the appropriate field, then click **Save**.

 ## Adding voice input and output